By Tim Hipps, IMCOM Public AffairsJuly 25, 2011

 “This feels good for the country because Team USA does not have many medals in these Games,” Clark said.
 “Every game was hard, especially toward the end of the week, but everybody played and everybody contributed.
 We came together every game as a team and it was real nice to put this many countries on one stage.

-“This is my first Military World Games,” added Clark, who has competed in CISM and SHAPE basketball tournaments.
+“This is my first Military World Games,” added Clark, who has competed in CISM and SHAPE (Supreme Headquarters Allied Powers Europe) basketball tournaments.
 “It was a unique experience.
-It was different because SHAPE and CISM mainly cater to your individual sport, but here we had all the sports, so we got a chance to mingle and meet with other athletes who are military.
+It was different because SHAPE and CISM mainly cater to your individual sport, but here we had all the sports, so we got a chance to mingle and meet with other athletes who are military.”

-“This was my first CISM so it feels great to bring a medal back,” Richard said.
-“We know we’re wearing USA on our chest so we had to show that we have heart and give it all we had.
-Unfortunately, we lost the wrong game, but 7-1 is a good way to go.
+“This was my first CISM, so it feels great to bring a medal back,” Richard said.
+“We know we’re wearing USA on our chests so we had to show that we have heart and give it all we had.
+Unfortunately, we lost the wrong game, but seven and one is a good way to go.”

 “It’s pretty cool being around athletes from all sports from different countries and trying to understand the different languages,” Richard continued.
 “I took Spanish and Portuguese growing up, so I’m trying to work my way through that and mix them up a little bit.
 It makes me want to travel, which is something I never really thought about doing before now.”

 Army Spc.
-Will Lewis, a center from Joint Base Fort Myer/Henderson Hall, Va., anchored the middle for Team USA.
+Will Lewis, a center from Joint Base Myer-Henderson Hall, Va., anchored the middle for Team USA.

-“I’m real happy that we were able to represent the United States and all the military, being that we don’t bring any professional athletes,” said Lewis, 26, a native of Fort Wayne, Ind.
-“Some of the countries have their professional athletes so it’s very good that we’re able to bring something back.
-I’m proud of everyone because this is such a close-knit team.
+“I’m real happy that we were able to represent the United States and all the military, being that we don’t bring any professional athletes,” said Lewis, a native of Fort Wayne, Ind.
+“Some of the countries have their professional athletes, so it’s very good that we’re able to bring something back.
+I’m proud of everyone because this is such a close-knit team.”

 Competing every day or night of the week, Lewis cherished the thrill of victories but wished he saw more of the 5th CISM Military World Games.